-Courtney Ferguson is an intern with the Children’s Defense Fund for Summer 2020.
+This blog was written by Courtney Ferguson, an intern with the Children’s Defense Fund for Summer 2020.

 My physician recently asked me if I had any health issues.
 To that, I responded, “No.”